 The course provides opportunities to test understanding and learning informally through the completion of practice or ‘formative’ assignments.
-Each module has one or more formal or 'summative' assessments, which are graded and count towards the overall module grade.
+Each module has one or more formative assessments for which feedback is received, but these do not count towards to the overall module grade.